ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4i/test/README.md

 # Steps to run cloudpak_integration_test.go

 This test case creates a ROKS classic cluster and installs Cloud Pak for Integration onto it.
-You will need to manually delete the cluster when finished with your test.

 ## 1. Set up go environment